 4. Future Grace Is for the Weary

 Fourth, how do you keep on going when you are tired and weary?
 Just tired.
 And you know the answer to that.
 Fear not.
 I am with you.
 I will strengthen you.
 I will help you.
 I will hold you up with my victorious right hand.
 Have you not seen?
 Have you not heard?
 I am the Lord God that created the ends of the earth.
 I don’t faint or grow weary.
 You shall faint.
 You shall fall and grow weary, but those who wait upon the Lord will renew their strength.
 They will mount of with wings like eagles.
 They will run and not grow weary.
 They will walk and not faint.
 So learn the secret of waiting on the Lord as a weary person.

-It is just a moment and it is basically an invitation to come back next week when we go back into Romans seven.
+This is basically an invitation to come back next week when we go back into Romans 7.
 How do you keep on going when you keep on sinning?
-That is Romans seven, right?
+That is Romans 7, right?
 How do you keep on going when you keep on sinning?
 And that is next week’s sermon.

 So I am back where I said I would be at the end, namely this.
-The answer to how you keep on going is by grace, by faith in future grace as God is going to be there for you in whatever the circumstance.
+The answer to how you keep on going is by grace, by [faith in future grace](as God is going to be there for you in whatever the circumstance.
 There are promises tailor made so you admit that you can’t do it by yourself.
 You pray that God’s grace would be there.
 You trust in the specific promise in the Bible that it will be there.
 You act on the basis of that trust.
-And when you are done you thank and we call that at Bethlehem APTAT, A P T A T. And I just invite you now to race with me into debt to grace.
-Let us go together as a church for another 50, 130 years into deeper and deeper and deeper debt to grace, because he who serves in the strength which God supplies gives all the glory to God.
+And when you are done you thank and we call that at Bethlehem APTAT.
+And I just invite you now to race with me into debt to grace.
+Let us go together as a church for another 50, another 130 years, into deeper and deeper and deeper debt to grace, because he who serves in the strength which God supplies gives all the glory to God.